meliorence/react-native-snap-carousel/README.md

 <Carousel sliderWidth={sliderWidth} itemWidth={itemWidth} />
 ```

+### Carousel's stretched height

+Since `<Carousel />` is, ultimately, based on `<ScrollView />`, it inherits [its default styles](https://github.com/facebook/react-native/blob/master/Libraries/Components/ScrollView/ScrollView.js#L864) and particularly `{ flexGrow: 1 }`.
+This means that, by default, **the carousel container will stretch to fill up all available space**.

+If this is not what you're after, you can prevent this behavior by passing `{ flexGrow: 0 }` to prop `containerCustomStyle`.

+Alternatively, you can either use this prop to pass a custom height to the container, or wrap the carousel in a `<View />` with a fixed height.

 ### Understanding styles

 Here is a screenshot that should help you understand how each of the above variables is used.